-A hands-on course designed to introduce students to spreadsheet programs used in business.
+This online, hands-on traditional undergraduate course is designed to introduce students to spreadsheet programs used in business.
 The class uses guided lab sessions to build basic and intermediate spreadsheet skills.

-BA131SP Business Applications (1) (SPS)
+BA131SP Business Applications (1) (Online)

 A hands-on course designed to introduce students to spreadsheet programs used in business.
 The class uses guided lab sessions to build basic and intermediate spreadsheet skills.
-(Fall and Spring) School of Professional Studies.
+(Fall and Spring) Online course.
 Offered as needed.